Resources and documents to help you implement Safe Ministry Training principles and practices in your ministry.*

 The link below will give you access to the SDS website where you will find resources to help churches welcome and include all people at church gatherings in a safe way and enable all believers to contribute to the community of faith, irrespective of their physical or intellectual abilities or disabilities.

 The Child Safe Standards were recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse.
 They provide a principle-based framework to help organisations working with children to develop strategies and create a culture that keeps children safe and protects them from harm.
-They are also a legal requirement in NSW for any organisations working with children.
+They are also a legal requirement under the Child Safe Scheme in NSW for many child-related organisations.

 The NSW Office of the Children’s Guardian (OCG) has developed a number of helpful resources to assist organisations, including churches, in implementing these standards (and the related National Principles for Child Safe Organisations) as they care for children.

-A printable copy of the Child Safe Standards and their components can be accessed here.
+A printable copy of the Child Safe Standards and their components can be accessed here (including copies in multiple languages).

-Other resource guides from the OCG regarding the Child Safe Standards can be downloaded from their website, including
+Other resource guides regarding the Child Safe Standards that can be downloaded from the OCG website, include:

-• Empowerment and participation of children and young people in organisations
+- Empowerment and participation of children and young people in organisations (click here)

 The NSW Office of the Children’s Guardian (OCG) has produced many resources to assist organisations in becoming child safe places.